 Phone: 515-244-1194 x 213

-Steve Guyer joins IEC as the Energy and Climate Policy Specialist, bringing years of experience and leadership in the energy field.
+Steve Guyer joins IEC as the Energy Policy Counsel, bringing years of experience and leadership in the energy field.
 Since 2008 Steve has owned and lead GWA International, a solar installation company based in Altoona that has designed and installed solar systems on the federal courthouse in Cedar Rapids, Iowa DNR facilities, and homes and businesses.
 Prior to operating his own company, Steve held several key environmental positions with Iowa utilities, analyzing environmental laws and impacts, providing counsel on environmental compliance, conducted due diligence, and other critical environmental duties.

 Steve is an Iowa native and holds a JD from the University of Iowa, a BA in Physics from the University of Northern Iowa, and an AA in Electronics Engineering from Hawkeye Institute of Technology in Waterloo.
 He now resides in Altoona and in his spare time enjoys biking and traveling.

 MidAmerican, Alliant and Black Hills Energy are warning that this winter our natural gas heating bills could be as much as 49% higher than last year.
 While analysists debate the reasoning, we explore what should really be the focus: resources we have at hand to keep electricity rates low.

 The growing electric vehicle market brings with it a rising need for commercial charging infrastructure.
 In Iowa, the right to sell or resell electricity has historically been limited to electric utility providers, which is subject to a number of regulations.
 EV charging presents a need to re-evaluate these definitions.